akreal/diphones/README.md

 ### words.txt

 List of sample words for the diphones.
-"Words" can be both unigrams and bigrams, in case of diphones containing *salience* phone.
+"Words" can be unigrams or bigrams (in case of diphones containing *salience* phone).
 Produced by `words.py` script, used by `utts.py` and `diphone_audio.py` scripts.

 ### aligned.txt